 Local Shops in Brava

-There are some shops in Nova Sintra selling traditional embroidery, cloth and lace dolls.
-In the villages, some craftsmen sell basketwork and stone carvings.
+There are some shops in Nova Sintra selling traditional embroidery, cloth, and lace dolls.
+In the villages, some artisans sell basketwork and stone carvings.

 Local restaurants in Brava

 - Bar Mansa (+2382851222)

 - Pôr-do-Sol (Faja d’Agua)

 - PONTO de ENCONTRO (+238 285 16 23)